External Influences on Internal Concrete Moisture Condition

-There are several external factors that influence the moisture content in concrete.
+There are several external factors that influence the moisture condition of a concrete slab.
 They are:

 - Vapor retarders